-The Healing Power of Art Therapy
+The Healing Power Of Art Therapy

 As of late, adult coloring books have been on the market to encourage relaxation during times of stress.
 These coloring books encourage adults to focus on the present moment, using it as a means to detach from unpleasant thoughts.
-Despite the connection between coloring for stress reduction, experts do not consider it art therapy.
-Art therapy is not restricted to any age group, and works well for children, teenagers, and adults; couples, families, and single individuals.
+Despite the connection between coloring and stress reduction, experts do not consider it art therapy.
+Art therapy is not restricted to any age group, and works well for children, teenagers, adults, couples, families, and single individuals.
 Art therapy can occur in hospitals, schools, wellness centers or physical rehabilitation centers, substance abuse rehabilitation centers, and correctional facilities.

 Art therapy honors the transformational capacity of creative expression and healing through artful connection.
-It has been used for hundreds of years to help with anxiety, eating disorders, cancer treatment, psychological challenges, and can help manage more challenging mental health conditions like schizophrenia, Post-Traumatic Stress Disorder and bipolar disorder.
+It has been used for hundreds of years to help with anxiety, eating disorders, cancer treatment, psychological challenges, and can help manage more challenging mental health conditions like schizophrenia, Post-Traumatic Stress Disorder, and bipolar disorder.
 It will allow for people to paint, draw, take pictures, sketch, sculpt, or doodle into improved emotional and spiritual states.
 Facilitators and art therapists are present in classes or centers to guide students to explore their emotions and improve mental health.

 Participants can activate pleasant emotions and resolve trauma.
 In cases of addictions or obsessions and compulsions, participants can heal through doing healthy repetitive activity with a healthy focus like meditation to find peace or joy.
-Lastly participants can feel empowered by being in control of emotions and their connection to trauma.
+Lastly, participants can feel empowered by being in control of emotions and their connection to trauma.
 This allows them to feel pride in making something meaningful and creating a different connection with their trauma or pain.

 Looking for a place to start?